ralvianus/kubernetes-apps-demo/README.md

             serviceName: frontend
             servicePort: 80
 ```
-I have ingress on subdomain `shop.apps.corp.local` and it is redirecting to frontend service.
+I have ingress on subdomain `shop.apps.lab01.one` and it is redirecting to frontend service.

 ### Creating a self-signed certificate

 **Step 1: Create a new namespace**
 ```
 kubectl create ns shop
+oc new-project shop
 ```

 **Step 2: Generate a TLS cert**